this is my story.

 With the lower cost of gear and software taking shape in the early 2010's, video was finally accessible to smaller businesses and organizations, and I found myself eager to meet that need.

-Rather than take on a full-time job at a larger production company after college, God led me at 22 years old to be part of a small team that was changing the world by creating and facilitating programming for the U.S. Department of State's Empowering Women and Girls through Sports Initiative.
+After college, God led me at 22-years-old to be part of a small team that was changing the world by creating and facilitating programming for the U.S. Department of State's Empowering Women and Girls through Sports Initiative.
 For this initiative, the entire media department was me.

 Over three years and with a minimal budget, we radically transformed the media presence of a government-funded program from a stuffy website with a few cell phone photos to a a brand-new website with a rich media library that featured highlight videos, professional photography, blog posts, interactive .pdf program materials, and compelling social media accounts.

-On average, I spent 1-2 weeks out of every month traveling for my job.
+I spent an average of 1-2 weeks every month traveling out of town.
 I had the opportunity to film in over 20 of the U.S's largest cities, as well as in Iraq, Taiwan, and the Philippines.
 Every time I was behind the camera, my storytelling skills grew.
 I filmed hundreds of hours of interviews, produced nearly 50 short films, and delivered thousands of photographs.

-Now that you know a little about me, I want to hear about you!
+Now that you know me and my story, I want to hear about you!